Manganese: Human health and nutrition

-Nutrition
+Regulation

 The U.S. Institute of Medicine (IOM) updated Estimated Average Requirements (EARs) and Recommended Dietary Allowances (RDAs) for minerals in 2001.
-For manganese there was not sufficient information to set EARs and RDAs, so needs are described as estimates for Adequate Intakes (AIs).
+For manganese, there was not sufficient information to set EARs and RDAs, so needs are described as estimates for Adequate Intakes (AIs).
 As for safety, the IOM sets Tolerable upper intake levels (ULs) for vitamins and minerals when evidence is sufficient.
-In the case of manganese the adult UL is set at 11 mg/day.
+In the case of manganese, the adult UL is set at 11 mg/day.
 Collectively the EARs, RDAs, AIs and ULs are referred to as Dietary Reference Intakes (DRIs).
 Manganese deficiency is rare.

 The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
-AI and UL defined the same as in United States.
-For people ages 15 and older the AI is set at 3.0 mg/day.
-AIs for pregnancy and lactation is 3.0 mg/day.
-For children ages 1–14 years the AIs increase with age from 0.5 to 2.0 mg/day.
+AI and UL are defined the same as in the United States.
+For people ages 15 and older, the AI is set at 3.0 mg/day.
+AIs for pregnancy and lactation are 3.0 mg/day.
+For children ages 1–14 years, the AIs increase with age from 0.5 to 2.0 mg/day.
 The adult AIs are higher than the U.S. RDAs.
 The EFSA reviewed the same safety question and decided that there was insufficient information to set a UL.

-For U.S. food and dietary supplement labeling purposes the amount in a serving is expressed as a percent of Daily Value (%DV).
-For manganese labeling purposes 100% of the Daily Value was 2.0 mg, but as of 27 May 2016 it was revised to 2.3 mg to bring it into agreement with the RDA.
+For U.S. food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of Daily Value (%DV).
+For manganese labeling purposes, 100% of the Daily Value was 2.0 mg, but as of 27 May 2016 it was revised to 2.3 mg to bring it into agreement with the RDA.
 A table of the old and new adult daily values is provided at Reference Daily Intake.

 Excessive exposure or intake may lead to a condition known as manganism, a neurodegenerative disorder that causes dopaminergic neuronal death and symptoms similar to Parkinson's disease.